 Limitations for bacteria in the existing permit are based upon state water quality standards for Massachusetts.
-There were no violations of the fecal coliform limit in the period June 2010 through June 2012.
+There were no violations of the fecal coliform limit in the period January 2011 to December 2013.

 The limits are modified in the Draft Permit to reflect the E. coli criteria in the revisions to the MA SWQS, 314 CMR § 4.05(3)(b), approved by EPA in 2007.
 The monthly average limitation in the draft permit is 126 colony forming units (cfu) per 100 ml, and shall be expressed as a monthly geometric mean.
-The daily maximum limitation in the draft permit is 409 cfu/100 ml.
+The daily maximum limitation in the draft permit is 409 cfu/100 ml, which represents the 90th percentile of a lognormal distribution with a geometric mean equal to 126 cfu/100 ml.
+EPA, 1986 Ambient Water Quality for Bacteria.
 These limitations are a State certification requirement and are consistent with EPA guidance recommending that no dilution be considered in establishing permit limits for discharges to rivers designated for primary contact recreation.
 EPA Memorandum re: Initial Zones of Dilution for Bacteria in Rivers and Streams Designated for Primary Contact Recreation, November 12, 2008.
-The monitoring frequency is maintained at three times per week.
+The monitoring frequency is maintained at two times per week.